GideonThuku/Intro-to-Python-Assignment-Calculator-assignment/README.md

-# 🧮 Intro to Python; Calculator Assignment – PLP COhort 6 Assignment
+# 🐍Intro to Python; Calculator Assignment – PLP COhort 6 Assignment

-## 📌 Objective
+## 🎯 Objective

 This assignment helps us practice writing simple Python programs.
 We focus on using: